Tell us what has happened

 We may have to report matters raised in your complaint to another authority.

-If the information gives us a reasonable suspicion of corruption in public administration, we must refer it to the Office for Public Integrity
+If the information gives us a reasonable suspicion of corruption in public administration, we must report it to the Office for Public Integrity

 We are also required to make reports under the Public Interest Disclosure Act 2018.